jeff4/bionotes.github.io/_comp/comp_notes.md

 * 2/28 set up new computer.
 Got Stable Diffusion working fast! also set up .vimrc .bash_profile etc.
 * 3/01 updated colors for .bash_profile and .vimrc files.
 IR_Black ty Todd
 * 3/10 good list of keyboard shorcuts for [Audacity on Mac](https://tutorialslink.com/shortcut-keys/most-used-keyboard-shortcut-keys-in-audacity-for-mac-os)
+* 3/13 Wow I made so much progress this past weekend.
+Saturday with vim customization and Sunday with HN related projects and getting them working